JingoBongo/creditworthiness_service/README.txt

 args* are consumed by decorator, but function only uses kwargs** that are supplemented by decorator TODO PRINTS AND LOGGING
-TODO add ability to show alive services to lifeping
+TODO add ability to show alive services to lifeping TODO AS FUCKING SAP: put methods where they belong.